AnoMorCH/simple-image-board/README.md

 * Check if CORS allowed inside of `back-end/servlets/src/main/webapp/WEB-INF/web.xml`.
 * Install <a href="https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf">an app which allows using CORS</a> on your browser (a common problem for localhost development).

+3. Authentication is implemented using <a href="https://jwt.io/">JSON Web Tokens</a>.
+The implementation is done within of `back-end/servlets/src/main/java/com/classes/JJWT.java`.
+A nickname is used as the key-value pair which is stored inside of the token.
+The token is located inside of cookie.